Cinnamon challenge: In popular culture

-Many people upload their cinnamon challenge to YouTube.
+Many people upload their cinnamon challenges to YouTube.
 Comedian Colleen Ballinger told The Wall Street Journal that she took the challenge in character as Miranda Sings in 2012 in order to increase her YouTube traffic after hundreds of her fans had asked her to take the challenge.
 Her video received more than 2 million views, even though it is on a discontinued YouTube channel.
 Another comedian, GloZell Green, has attracted more than 60 million views with her cinnamon challenge video, in which she uses a soup ladle full of cinnamon instead of the usual tablespoon.

 A large group attempt at the cinnamon challenge was held in 2012 at RMIT University in Australia and involved 64 participants in quick succession.
-In a 2012 episode of the Discovery Channel series MythBusters, each member of the Build Team attempted the challenge.
+In a 2012 episode of the Discovery Channel series MythBusters, each member of the Build Team attempted the challenge with a tablespoon.
 Kari Byron and Grant Imahara failed, while Tory Belleci completed it by tucking his spoonful into his cheek and letting saliva accumulate in his mouth until he could swallow.
 However, it took him more than 60 seconds to do so.